-- 1. Don't blow your whistle when the ball carrier's back is toward you or you are obscured by other players (or officials) he may have fumbled the ball without you seeing it.
+- 1. Don't blow your whistle when the ball carrier's back is toward you or you are obscured by other players (or officials) they may have fumbled the ball without you seeing it.
 See leather!
 Be certain that the ball is dead. - 2.
-If a pile-up of players forms, give the timeout signal [S3], converge on the pile and determine who has possession (Mechanic 5.11). - 3.
-If you're not the nearest official to the dead-ball spot, observe for late hits and other illegal acts.
+If a pile-up of players forms, give the timeout signal [S3], converge on the pile, determine who has possession (Mechanic 5.11) and encourage players to unpile safely. - If you're not the nearest official to the dead-ball spot, observe for late hits and other illegal acts.